somechris/hallo-eltern-cli/README.md

 ## Email integration

-`hallo-eltern-cli` comes with `hallo-eltern4email` which allows to format messages as emails (containing the full message's text and attachments) and submit them to a mail delivery agent (MDA, e.g. `procmail`).
+The `mda` mode of `hallo-eltern-cli` allows to format messages as emails (containing the full message's text and attachments) and submit them to a mail delivery agent (MDA, e.g. `procmail`).
 To run it for example 12 minutes into every hour, simply add a crontab entry like:

 ```
-12 * * * * /path/to/hallo-eltern4email mta --mda=procmail
+12 * * * * /path/to/hallo-eltern-cli mta --mda=procmail
 ```